1999 Jiji earthquake

 Rescue groups from around the world joined local relief workers and the Taiwanese military in digging out survivors, clearing rubble, restoring essential services and distributing food and other aid to the more than 100,000 people made homeless by the quake.
-The disaster, dubbed the "Quake of the Century" by the local media, had a profound effect on the economy of the island and the consciousness of the people, and dissatisfaction with government's performance in reacting to it was said by some commentators to be a factor in the unseating of the ruling Kuomintang party in the 2000 presidential election.
+The disaster, dubbed the "Quake of the Century" by the local media, had a profound effect on the economy of the island and the consciousness of the people, and dissatisfaction with the government's performance in reacting to it was cited by a Taiwanese sociologist as a factor in the unseating of the ruling Kuomintang party in the 2000 presidential election.

+The Disaster Prevention and Protection Act was enacted on 30 June 2000 by Taiwan Government, designated 21 September as National Disaster Prevention Day.
+Every year on September 21 at 9:21 AM, a drill message is sent to all mobile phones through the Public Warning System in the form of a national alert.

 Geology

 The earthquake struck at 01:47:12.6 TST on Tuesday, 21 September 1999 (i.e., 1999-09-21, hence "921").
 The epicenter was at 23.77° N latitude, 120.98° E longitude, 9.2 km southwest of Sun Moon Lake, near the town of Jiji (Chi-Chi), Nantou County.
-The tremor measured 7.7 on the Moment magnitude scale and 7.3 on the Richter scale, and the focal depth was 8.0 km.
-The Central Weather Bureau recorded a total of 12,911 aftershocks in the month following the main tremor.
+The tremor measured 7.7 on the moment magnitude scale and 7.3 on the Richter scale, and the focal depth was 8.0 km.
+The Central Weather Bureau recorded a total of 12,911 aftershocks in the month following the mainshock.
 The total energy released is estimated to be 2.1 × 1017 J, approximately the same as the yield of the Tsar Bomba.
 The earthquake was in an unusual location for Taiwan, which experiences the majority of its earthquakes off the eastern coast, with such quakes normally causing little damage.
-One of the aftershocks, on 26 September, was a strong earthquake in its own right, measuring 6.8 on the Richter scale and causing some already weakened buildings to collapse, killing another three people.
+One of the aftershocks, on 26 September, measured 6.8 on the Richter scale and caused previously weakened buildings to collapse, killing another three people.

 At the time of the quake, Taiwan had the most extensive network of sensors and monitoring stations in the world, resulting in "probably the best data set ever collected for an earthquake".
 At one station, a peak ground motion of 300 cm/s (3 m/s; 10 ft/s) was recorded, the highest ever measurement taken in an earthquake anywhere.
 Soil liquefaction was observed at Yuanlin and caused settlement of building foundations and filling in of water wells from sand boils.
 The earthquake occurred along the Chelungpu Fault in the western part of the island of Taiwan.
 The fault stretches along the foothills of the Central Mountains in Nantou County and Taichung County (now part of Taichung City).
 Some sections of land near the fault were raised as much as 7 m.
 Near Dongshih, near the northern end of the fault, a nearly 7 m high waterfall was created by the earthquake as the surface rupture offset the channel of the Dajia River.
 The total surface rupture was about 100 km in length.